-Tempur-Pedic International Inc. (the "Company") will hold its 2008 Annual Meeting of Shareholders at the offices of Bingham McCutchen LLP, 16th Floor, 150 Federal Street, Boston, Massachusetts 02110 on Tuesday, May 6, 2008, at 10:00 a.m.
-At the Annual Meeting, stockholders will: (1) elect nine directors to each serve for a one-year term and until the director's successor has been duly elected and qualified, (2) approve the Company's Amended and Restated 2003 Equity Incentive Plan, (3) ratify the appointment of Ernst & Young LLP as the Company's independent auditors for the year ending December 31, 2008, and (4) transact such other business as may properly come before the meeting or any adjournment thereof.
+Tempur-Pedic International Inc. (Company) will hold its 2009 Annual Meeting of Stockholders at the offices of Bingham McCutchen LLP, 13th Floor, One Federal Street, Boston, Massachusetts 02110 on Tuesday, May 5, 2009, at 10:00 a.m.
+At the Annual Meeting, stockholders will: (1) elect ten directors to each serve for a one-year term and until the director's successor has been duly elected and qualified, (2) approve the First Amendment to the Company's Amended and Restated 2003 Equity Incentive Plan, (3) ratify the appointment of Ernst & Young LLP as the Company's independent auditors for the year ending December 31, 2009, and (4) transact such other business as may properly come before the meeting or any adjournment thereof.

-If you are a shareholder of record, you may vote in any one of four ways: in person by attending the Annual Meeting, by Internet, by telephone, or by mail using the enclosed proxy card.
+If you are a stockholder of record, you may vote in any one of four ways: in person by attending the Annual Meeting, by Internet, by telephone, or by mail using the proxy card enclosed in the paper copy of your voting materials.
 Specific voting information is included under the caption "Voting Procedures."
-Only stockholders of record at the close of business on March 7, 2008, are entitled to vote.
-On March 7, 2008, 74,595,057 shares of the Company's common stock were outstanding.
+Only stockholders of record at the close of business on March 6, 2009, are entitled to vote.
+On March 6, 2009, 74,894,718 shares of the Company's common stock were outstanding.
 Each share entitles the holder to one vote.

-Our Board of Directors asks you to vote in favor of the director nominees, the approval of the Amended and Restated 2003 Equity Incentive Plan and the ratification of Ernst & Young LLP as the Company's independent registered public accounting firm.
+Our Board of Directors asks you to vote in favor of the director nominees, the approval of the First Amendment to our Amended and Restated Equity Incentive Plan and the ratification of Ernst & Young LLP as the Company's independent auditors.
 This Proxy Statement provides you with detailed information about each of these matters.
 We encourage you to read this Proxy Statement carefully.

-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be Held on May 6, 2008
+Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to be Held on May 5, 2009